CIMSGit/Refactoring_Horiseon/README.md

 ## Installation
 + No installation required.
 + Can be used on any general browser.
-+ For better user experience computer display screens are advised.
++ For optimal user experience computer display screens are recommended.
 <hr>

 ## Screenshot